 Seagull photobombs, steals woman's lobster roll

-Alicia Jessop knew Friday was going to be a memorable day, but she didn't realize it would be one she'd never forget.
+YORK, Maine - Alicia Jessop knew Friday was going to be a memorable day, but she didn't realize it would be one she'd never forget.

 The 34-year-old Pepperdine University professor planned to finally visit New England, hitting some of the last seven states she'd never been to, and try her first-ever lobster roll.
 What she didn't plan for was capturing a now-viral photo of the moment a seagull tried to snag her pricey sandwich as she was lining up the perfect shot.